Suriya

-Saravanan Sivakumar (born 23 July 1975), known by his stage name Suriya, is an Indian actor, producer, television presenter and a philanthropist.
-He primarily works in Tamil cinema where he is one of the highest paid actors.
-He received numerous awards including two National Film Awards, six Filmfare Awards South, three Tamil Nadu State Film Awards and two South Indian International Movie Awards.
-Based on the earnings of Indian celebrities, Suriya has been included in the Forbes India's Celebrity 100 list six times.
+Saravanan Sivakumar (born 23 July 1975), known professionally as Suriya, is an Indian actor and film producer who primarily works in Tamil films.
+One of the highest-paid Tamil actors, Suriya is considered as one of the finest actors of Indian cinema.
+Suriya has received numerous accolades including two National Film Awards, six Filmfare Awards South and five Tamil Nadu State Film Awards.
+He has featured six times in Forbes India's Celebrity 100 list.

-After making his debut in Nerukku Ner (1997) at the age of 22, Suriya landed his breakthrough role in Nandha (2001) and then had his first major commercial success with the thriller Kaakha Kaakha (2003).
+After making his debut in Nerukku Ner (1997) at the age of 22, Suriya landed his breakthrough role in Nandhaa (2001) and then had his first major commercial success with the thriller Kaakha Kaakha (2003).
 Following award-winning performances of a conman in Pithamagan (2003) and a hunchback in Perazhagan (2004), he played a man suffering from anterograde amnesia in the 2005 blockbuster Ghajini.
 He rose to stardom with dual roles of a father and son in Gautham Vasudev Menon's semi-autobiographical Vaaranam Aayiram (2008).
 His status as an action star was established with roles of a smuggler in Ayan (2009), and an aggressive cop in the Singam trilogy.
-He also found success with the science fiction films 7aum Arivu (2011) and 24 (2016) and then went on to work in critically acclaimed films like Soorarai Pottru (2020) and Jai Bhim (2021), the former of which earned him the National Film Award for Best Actor.
+He also found success with the science fiction films 7 Aum Arivu (2011) and 24 (2016) and then went on to work in critically acclaimed films like Soorarai Pottru (2020) and Jai Bhim (2021), the former of which earned him the National Film Award for Best Actor.

-Suriya is the eldest child of actor Sivakumar and his younger brother Karthi is also an actor.
+Suriya is the elder son of actor Sivakumar and his younger brother Karthi is also an actor.
 In 2006, he married actress Jyothika whom he co-starred with in 7 films.
-In 2008, he began Agaram Foundation, which funds various philanthropic activities.
+He began Agaram Foundation, which funds various philanthropic activities, later that year.
 The year 2012 marked his debut as a television presenter with the Star Vijay game show Neengalum Vellalam Oru Kodi, the Tamil version of Who Wants to Be a Millionaire?.
 In 2013, Suriya founded the production house 2D Entertainment.

-Early life and family
+Early life and education

 Suriya was born as Saravanan on 23 July 1975 in Madras (now Chennai), Tamil Nadu, to actor Sivakumar and his wife Lakshmi.
-He attended Padma Seshadri Bala Bhavan School and St. Bede's Anglo Indian Higher Secondary School in Chennai, and obtained his under graduate degree B.Com from Loyola College, Chennai.
-Suriya has two younger siblings, a brother Karthi and a sister Brindha.
+Suriya has two younger siblings, a brother Karthi, who is an actor and a sister Brindha, who is a playback singer.
+His mother tongue is Tamil.

-Suriya is married to Jyothika.
-The couple, after being together for several years, got married on 11 September 2006.
-They have two children.
+Suriya attended Padma Seshadri Bala Bhavan School and St. Bede's Anglo Indian Higher Secondary School in Chennai.
+He later obtained his under graduate degree in B.Com from Loyola College, Chennai.